strimzi/proposals/052-record-reconciled-versions.md

     kafka: '3.5.1'
 ```

+Note: This will update the field in the reconcilers internal status object and have it be written at the end of the reconciliation rather then having a separate status update API call each time this is updated.

 This field is required as it signals that a reconcile to Kafka version `Y` has finished, and this extra information is important and needs to be available, as a user just checking `status.versions.lastSuccessfulReconciliationBy` is not sufficient for upgrades where multiple rolls of the brokers are required, such as a Kafka version update alongside an upgrade.

 If the operator errors during the Kafka reconciliation this field will not be updated.